CitizenSNPs/CitizenSNPs.github.io/analytics.md

   </tr>
  </table>

-In 2022, I worked with the neuro-biomarker team at Janssen and had the opportunity to author my first paper.
+In 2022, I worked with the neuro-biomarker team at Janssen Pharmaceuticals and had the opportunity to author my first paper.
 Click the link below to view the 2022 ECTRIMS abstract.
 The full publication will release late 2023.

 <a href="https://journals.sagepub.com/doi/epub/10.1177/13524585221123687"><i>Datta, R., & Kirksey, D. (2022).
 Preservation of myelin in patients with relapsing multiple sclerosis treated with ponesimod compared to teriflunomide.
 Multiple Sclerosis Journal, 632.</i></a>